nrams002/twitter-streaming-API/README.md

 # twitter-streaming-API
-Access Twitter streaming API to collect Tweets text, username and location using python This was first deployed in December 2015
+Access Twitter streaming API using Python to collect Tweets based on hashtags, saves the tweet text, username and location to a csv file.
+This was first deployed in December 2015.